The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 Keep an eye on your Buckeye hens.
 Look for things like strange actions, not eating like normal, or looking sick or hurt.
 This could mean there is a problem.

-Talk to a bird doctor about shots and deworming for your flock.
+Consult an avian veterinarian or poultry veterinarian about vaccination and deworming for your flock.
 The right plan depends on what bugs and germs are in your area and common chicken diseases there.

 Clean the chicken coop often.
 Scoop out the poop, change the bedding, and scrub the feeders and water dishes.
 This stops sickness from spreading to your birds.